Battle of Orgreave: In culture

 In 2001, conceptual artist Jeremy Deller originated and set in motion the idea of a re-enactment of the event as an arts project, commissioned by British arts organisation Artangel, with the recreations scripted and staged by historical re-enactment events company EventPlan Limited.
 The event took place on 17 June 2001 and was filmed by film director Mike Figgis for a Channel 4 documentary.
 The re-enactment featured 800 people including 280 local residents, a number of people (police and pickets) from the original encounter and 520 re-enactors from various groups such as The Sealed Knot, Legio II Augusta (Romans), The Vikings (reenactment), War of the Roses and English Civil War Society, but with authentic 1980s clothing and techniques.
 Only the railway crossing was omitted from the re-enactment, on safety grounds.

 The Dire Straits song "Iron Hand" from the 1991 album On Every Street tells the story of the event.

 The Manic Street Preachers song "30-Year War" from Rewind the Film mentions the event as an instance of class conflict.

 In the video for his song "Sirens", Dizzee Rascal is chased by huntsmen through the fictional 'Orgreave Estate'.

 Irvine Welsh's Skagboys opens with a journal entry detailing the lead character Mark Renton's experience at The Battle of Orgreave.

 The confrontations at Orgreave form a substantial part of David Peace's 2004 novel GB84.

+Jonathan Trigell's 2022 novel Under Country contains a full chapter description of the events at Orgreave.

 Orgreave is subject of protest art prints by British artist Darren Coffield.

 The Orgreave Truth and Justice Campaign has been involved in a number of fundraising and commemorative activities in 2014 and 2015, including live concerts and a fundraising double-CD compilation album, containing (in part) musical and spoken-word tracks relating to the events.